Working with a subscription

 The following is the flow of events for a successful subscription from the implementation perspective:

-- An invoice is created for the subscription and then it's paid.
+- An invoice is created with status open for the subscription.

 Failed subscription flow

 The pseudo-code for a failed subscription flow looks like so: